Fall Narrative Lab

-We offer nine fellowships to the lab, which are described here.
-We wish we did not need to charge for slots at all, and keep the fees as low as possible.
-The fee to attend the fall lab for paying registrants is $1,250, which includes all content.
-In addition, through our lodging partners we are able to offer participants good discounts on rooms around Stowe, many of which include full breakfast.
-We make sure there is plenty of food and drink through the day and evening, so food cost is as well kept to a minimum.
+In addition, through our lodging partners, we are able to offer participants good discounts on rooms around Stowe, many of which include full breakfast.
+We make sure there is plenty of food and drink through the day and evening, so food cost as well is kept to a minimum.

 Our vision is to support the collaborative process of writers, filmmaking and creative producers and we welcome your application to the Labs.

 Copyright © 2015 · All Rights Reserved · Stowe Story Labs| PO Box 513; Stowe, VT 05672; USA